Technology | Updated: May 14, 2026

 Development Resources

-Implementing Apple Car Key requires compatible NFC and potentially UWB hardware, software integration with vehicle access control systems, and certification through Apple’s CarPlay and Car Key programs.
+Implementing Apple Car Key demands compatible NFC and potentially UWB hardware, software integration with vehicle access control systems, and certification through Apple’s CarPlay and Car Key programs.
 The engineering investment makes sense for BMW, Mercedes-Benz, and other premium brands selling vehicles at $50,000 to $150,000.
 It’s harder to justify on a $25,000 Subaru Crosstrek or $22,000 Nissan Sentra where the feature competes with dozens of other cost considerations.
 Volume manufacturers face tighter margins.

 What Owners Should Know